Last updated on May 5, 2026

 My Precious | Illustration by Valera Lutfullina

-What do you expect or hope to see in Magic’s adaptation of The Hobbit?
-Do you hope for Commander decks or other preconstructed decks?
-What kinds of alternative and showcase art do you think we’ll have this time around?
-Let me know in the comments below, or over on the Draftsim Discord.
+What do you expect or hope to see in Magicโs adaptation of The Hobbit?
+Do you hope to add to your Commander decks?
+Which alternative and showcase art do you think is the best this time around?
+Let me know in the comments, or over on the Draftsim Discord.

 Until next time, stay safe, and keep an eye out for those Sackville-Bagginses!